 He offers psychotherapy and further research and information on mindful self compassion as related to his work in psychotherapy (Chris is at the fore of psychotherapy in this field and penning textbooks on it now).

-Founded by Kristin Neff and Chris Germer and lists their current trainings.
+Founded by Kristin Neff and Chris Germer.
+Current courses and other resources.

 Maitri Retreats homepage.

 Home of my Zen meditation teacher Hamid Ebadi with whom I studied during a 7-day silent Zen meditation retreat in October 2018.
 Hamid is also a trained psychotherapist, philosopher, and an ordained monk from Iran.